Communication, Renegotiation and Coordination with Private Values: On Efficiency

+\paragraph{Interim Pareto Efficiency} Example \ref{exa:high-ex-ante-miscoordination} {demonstrates that communication-proof equilibria might not be Pareto efficient at the ex-ante stage (before the players know their types).
+In contrast, we now show that any communication-proof equilibrium is Pareto efficient at the interim stage: after each player knows her type, and before communicating with the other player.
+In order to formally analyze interim efficiency, we present an auxiliary definition of a social choice function.}

-An (ex-ante symmetric) \emph{social choice function} is a function $\phi:\left[0,1\right]^{2}\rightarrow\Delta\left(\left\{ L,R\right\} ^{2}\right)$ assigning to each pair of types a possibly correlated profile with the condition that $\phi_{u,v}(a,b)=\phi_{v,u}(b,a)$ for any $a,b\in\{L,R\}$, where\footnote{{We restrict attention to symmetric social choice functions in order to maintain our focus on symmetric equilibria, and in order to allow us to use a simpler notation without player subscripts.} Proposition \ref{prop:Pareto-optimal} below, however, also holds even if we allow asymmetric social choice functions.} $\phi_{u,v}\equiv\phi\left(u,v\right)$.
+An (ex-ante symmetric) \emph{social choice function} is a function $\phi:\left[0,1\right]^{2}\rightarrow\Delta\left(\left\{ L,R\right\}^{2}\right)$ assigning to each pair of types a possibly correlated profile with the condition that $\phi_{u,v}(a,b)=\phi_{v,u}(b,a)$ for any $a,b\in\{L,R\}$, where\footnote{We restrict attention to symmetric social choice functions in order to maintain our focus on symmetric equilibria, and in order to allow us to use a simpler notation without player subscripts.
+Proposition \ref{prop:Pareto-optimal} below, however, also holds even if we allow asymmetric social choice functions.} $\phi_{u,v}\equiv\phi\left(u,v\right)$.
 We interpret $\phi_{u,v}$ as the correlated action profile played by the two players when a player of type $u$ interacts with a player of type $v$.
 Let $\Phi$ be the set of all such functions.
 Any strategy of any coordination game with communication induces a social choice function in $\Phi$, but not all social choice functions in $\Phi$ can be generated by a strategy of a given coordination game with communication.
-One can interpret $\Phi$ as the set of outcomes that can be implemented by a {designer} who perfectly observes the types of both players and, can force the players to play arbitrarily.
+One can interpret $\Phi$ as the set of outcomes that can be implemented by a designer who perfectly observes the types of both players and, can force the players to play arbitrarily.

 For each type $u\in\left[0,1\right]$, let $\pi_{u}\left(\phi\right)$ denote the expected payoff of a player of type $u$ under social choice function $\phi$, i.e., $\pi_{u}\left(\phi\right)=\mathbb{E}_{v}\left[\left(1-u\right)\phi_{u,v}\left(L,L\right)+u\phi_{u,v}\left(R,R\right)\right].$